VLAN Configuration by Examples

 - Device

-can choose to send packets to either virtual switch by tagging the packets appropriately.
-Specifically, it can send untagged packets to the virtual switch forVLAN 10
+Ccan choose to send packets to either virtual switch by tagging the packets appropriately.
+Specifically, it can send untagged packets to the virtual switch forVLAN 10, or packets tagged withVLAN 20to the virtual switch forVLAN 20.
+Any other types of packets sent from deviceCwill be dropped.

 Example 4: Sharing Two Physical Ports